MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/form-designer-add-configure-lookup.md

 # Configure a lookup component on a form

-Lookups helps a user to choose row(s) from a **related** table and is automatically added when a lookup column is added to a form.
+Lookups help a user choose records from a **related** table.
+A lookup component is automatically added when a lookup column is added to a form.

-For example we might pick the account that relates to a sales invoice.
+For example, using a lookup component, you can open an account record that relates to a sales invoice record.

 :::image type="content" source="../../user/media/automatically-populate-matching-records.png" alt-text="Using a lookup column":::